 Interest Discount The 3.61% discount rate assumption is the June 1, 2017 rate in the 20-Year General Obligation Municipal Bond Index published by Bond Buyer.
 This is the most recent rate published by Bond Buyer when the calculations were performed.
-This rate was increased from 3.5% in the 2015 valuation to reflect the requirements of GASB 73 and 75.
-Inflation Rate An assumed inflation rate of 2.5% is used for all future years.
-Salary Scale Annual salary increases for employees are assumed to be 3.5% in all future years.
-Medical Premiums The medical contribution amount for the sole Parks and Recreation retiree (\$942) was provided by the City and will not increase in future years.
+This rate was increased from 3.5% in the 2015 valuation to reflect the requirements of Inflation Rate GASB 73 and 75.
+An assumed inflation rate of 2.5% is used for all future years.

+Salary Scale Annual salary increases for employees are assumed to be 3.5% in all future vears.

+years.
+The medical contribution amount for the sole Parks and Recreation retiree (\$942)

+was provided by the City and will not increase in future years.
 The monthly medical contribution for Electric Employees are covered under Blue Cross Preferred Choice Medicare Supplement Coverage Companion Place C (or an equivalent plan selected by the City) until death.

 Retirement Rates Retirement rates for Confidential and Management employees are the same rates as the PERS retirement rates for active employees under age 60.
 After age 60 the PERS rates have been adjusted to account for the City's own experience.
-Mortality Active employees mortality for Police and Fire employees is assumed to be 75% of retiree mortality for males and 60% of retiree mortality for females.
-Active employee mortality for General Service employees is assumed to be 75% of retiree mortality for males and 60% of retiree mortality for females.
+Active employees mortality for Police and Fire employees is assumed to be 75% of retiree mortality for males and 60% of retiree mortality for females.
+Active employees martality for General Service employees is assumed to be 75% of retiree ployee mortality for General Service employees is assumed to be 75% of retiree mortality for males and 60% of retiree mortality for females.